Matthew Casey: Chicago Fire

 In "A White-Knuckle Panic" Casey finally confessed his true feelings to Brett and tells her that he loves her, and they consummated their relationship in the season 9 finale "No Survivors".

 In the season 10 episode "Two Hundred", Casey moves to Oregon to take care of Andrew Darden's sons as well as he applied to Portland Fire Department.

 In the season 10 episode "The Magnificent City of Chicago", Casey came back to Chicago for Kelly and Stella's wedding.

+In the season 11 finale "Red Waterfall", Casey returns to Chicago and proposes to Sylvie, they officially married in season 12 episode 6 "Port in the Storm", and Sylvie permanently moves to Oregon to live with him, their adopted daughter Julia and the Darden boys.